stylelint/vscode-stylelint/README.md

   }
 ```

-The following turns on auto fix for all providers, not just stylelint:
+The following turns on auto fix for all providers, not just Stylelint:

 ```json
   "editor.codeActionsOnSave": {